stat20-summer/website/content/syllabus.md

     *Discord/Slack*, or in a file passed on to future students.
 -   Accessing and submitting solutions to assignments from other students distributed as above.
--   googling for complete problem solutions.
+-   Googling for complete problem solutions.
--   Submitting work on an exam or a quiz that indicates you used the work of outside resources or other people.
+-   Submitting work on an exam or a quiz that indicates you used the work of outside resources or other students.

 If you have questions about the boundaries of our policy, please ask us;
 there is no penalty for doing this.